chuckmilam/create-ks-iso/README.md

 No ISOs are created unless the default settings are changed.

 ## Usage
 create-ks-iso attempts to be flexible to fit various use cases.
-Some examples follow.
+Some examples:

 ### Customize Script Settings
 Variables can be set by editing the [CONFIG_FILE](CONFIG_FILE) directly, or by using environment variables.